Nezperce Senior Center

 History of the Senior Center:

 In the beginning, there were 49 charter members.
 The first meetings started with potluck dinners and pinochle.
-With the help of Area Agency on Aging in Lewiston, they began meeting at the Nezperce Hotel where a dinner was served.
+With the help of Area Agency on Aging in Lewiston, they began meeting at the Nezperce Hotel, where a dinner was served.
 The next step was to rent the Christian Church basement and hire a cook.
 This was an excellent place, except they were limited on their activities: no dancing, no cards, and no bingo.

 After unsuccessfully trying to negotiate a lease with other groups, the Senior Center finally found a home.
 The Brethren Church, built in 1912, was an active church for many years.
 The Assembly of God bought the Church and held services until the membership declined.
 They gave the church to the City of Nezperce.
 The basement area became the new home for the Seniors.
 The remodeling came in two phases, with grants of $89,140 and $81,750.

 With much donated labor and materials, the Nezperce Senior Center is now a beautiful facility with a light, airy dining and multipurpose room.
-Unfortunately, the center is currently being remodeled, so meals are being served at the Legion Hall.

 The Senior Center has been used for weddings, receptions, birthday celebrations, family dinners, bridge clubs, garden clubs, etc. It is rented for a nominal fee.